PJ-Oscheh/LineageOS-Installer/README.md

 - Possibly support for other devices (If Fastboot mode acts differently for some reason on other devices; I am not sure)
 - A help (support) page

-## Goals
-To make this application as user-friendly as possible, we should:
-- Create a help page
-- Make it as fool-proof as we can.
-The user should feel comfortable with the application, and should not fear to unplug their device.
-- If possible, automize the installation to a greater level.
-- Let's try to deprecate the embedded browsers.
-Instead, when a device is supported by the installer, there will be a button for the device that will download Lineage and TWRP, and name it correctly.
-This should eliminate the possibility of the user misplacing the file when they download it.

 # FAQ:

-This program is an unofficial almost-automatic install for Lineage OS, designed for beginners or users who just would like to install Lineage OS and be done; for users who don't care how to install a ROM, who just want it on their phone.

-[-] What does this program do?

-This program on its own does not do much; in fact, all it does it give 2 embedded web browsers to download Lineage OS and TWRP.
-However, it gives a step-by-step explanation of what do, where to save the files, and what to name them.
-Lineage OS is actually installed through multiple scripts included in this repository.
-Those scripts allow the user to install LineageOS without interacting with the TWRP recovery and typing commands.

 [-] Why would I want to use this?